 Robert Chambers, a British academic and development practitioner, described Participatory Learning as an adaptive learning strategy that enables people to learn, work and act together in a co-operative and democratic way.

+i.
 Facts Vs Concepts

-A fact is something known to be true, a piece of information while a concept is “an abstract idea generalized from particular instances or evidence, so involves an inductive process or thought.”
+A fact is something known to be true, a piece of information while a concept is “an abstract idea generalized from particular instances or evidence, so involves an inductive process of thought.”
 Facts are things we memorized while concepts are things we understood.

 The reason many people often forget what they read is that they didn’t understand it, they only memorized it.
 The moment you understand it, it becomes a present-hour knowledge.
 So, focus on understanding the concept of the subject, and then build your own argument around it.

+ii.
 The reading comprehension formula

 During World War II, droves of army people were sent to colleges and universities to attend intensive training in skills relevant to winning the war.
 Professor of Psychology, Francis Pleasant Robinson, headed the Learning and Study Skills program at Ohio State University (OSU), and based on his research, he devised the “SQ3R method” and other techniques to help military personnel to learn specialized skills in as little time as possible.
 In his commentary, ahead of Veteran’s Day in 2002, Thomas G. Sticht called it “The reading formula that helped win World War II”.